Morgan City Seaman Injury Lawyer

 • Not providing employees with a sufficient amount of education or training

 No one should be forced to pay for their own injuries after an accident that is not their fault occurs.
-If an employer engages in any of the actions listed above, injured workers should contact a seaman injury attorney immediately.
+If an employer engages in any of the actions listed above, injured workers should contact a Morgan City seaman injury attorney immediately.

 Seaworthy vs. Unseaworthy Vessels